 For PhD students, up to one of your minors may be one of the concentrations within the section of Plant Pathology and Plant Microbe Biology: Fungal and Oomycete Biology, Plant Pathology, or Plant-Microbe Biology

-Students select minor fields of study to broaden their expertise.
+Students select minor fields of study to broaden their expertise and support their research and career objectives.
 To satisfy requirements for minor subjects, students usually must take additional courses determined by the special committee.
 Minor fields chosen by Plant Pathology and Plant-Microbe Biology students vary considerably.
-The most common minors are listed in the different program areas.
-For Ph.D. students, at least one of the minors must be in a subject in the life sciences or physical sciences outside of the Field of Plant Pathology and Plant-Microbe Biology.
+Some common minors are listed in the different program areas.
+For Ph.D. students, at least one of the minors must be in a subject outside of the Field of Plant Pathology and Plant-Microbe Biology.

 There are two seminar-presentation experiences required in the Field of Plant Pathology and Plant-Microbe Biology.
 The Graduate Student Seminar (PLPPM 6820) is a forum for presenting research proposals and progress reports in which students develop their presentation skills.
 Presentations are required annually for all students, except in the first and last years of study.
 Second-year students present their thesis and dissertation proposals in the Fall semester.
 During the last year, students give formal presentations on finished research at the Section of Plant Pathology and Plant-Microbe Biology seminar.
 One section seminar is required for each degree earned at Cornell.
 Students are expected to attend both seminar series throughout their studies.